YoTro/YoTro.github.io/_posts/2017-07-12-The-detail-of-listing-optimization.md

 After knowing what effect our selling point should achieve, we can do the preparatory work of writing the selling point.
 At first we didn't know how to start, and with that, you'd know where to start organizing the language.

-1.Familiar with the product: the biggest selling point, other features, the applicable crowd and the main use of scenes.
+1. Familiar with the product: the biggest selling point, other features, the applicable crowd and the main use of scenes.

 Upload products, for sellers, the biggest selling points are generally clear.
 Sometimes, in fact, the selling point of a product can not be confined to the product itself.
 It is necessary to describe the added value of the product from a deeper level, and this additional value is worthy of some psychological expectation of the purchaser.